EisukeYamamoto/Crystal_ver1.0/README.md

 # Crystal
 This game is the first game I developed using Unity.
+This game can be played at https://unityroom.com/games/crystal_shotgame.
+(WebGL)

 ## Demo movie
 ![ダウンロード](https://user-images.githubusercontent.com/51312413/95963641-e6ef3980-0e42-11eb-824e-b01b423b45c9.gif)